-Dr. Christopher Jackson is the newly appointed director of choral activities at Lycoming College.
+Dr. Christopher Jackson is the director of choral activities at Lycoming College.
 He conducts the Lycoming College Choir, Lycoming Chamber Choir, Tour Choir, and teaches music history and applied voice lessons.

 Most recently, he directed the University of North Texas Men’s Chorus in Denton, Texas.
 During his time there, he was also the assistant conductor of the UNT Collegium Singers, the school’s premiere early music ensemble, as well as The Denton Bach Society.